yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

   nav: "commands"
 ---

-[optimizer](/command/optimizer) creates an object with an low-level numerical format which can be used to efficiently solve a series of similar problems (reduces YALMP analysis and compilation overhead)
+[optimizer](/command/optimizer) creates an object with a pre-compiled low-level numerical format which can be used to efficiently solve a series of similar problems (reduces YALMP analysis and compilation overhead)

 ### Syntax